orlawalsh/React-BeautyBoxx/README.md

 ## Routing.
-+ / - displays all products
++ / - displays all products.
-+ /Product - diplays form for entering a new product
++ /Product - diplays form for entering a new product.
-+ /Review - displays form for entering a new review
++ /Review - displays form for entering a new review.
-+ /DisplayReview - displays all reviews
++ /DisplayReview - displays all reviews.
-+ /About - displays information about the page
++ /About - displays information about the page.
-+ /Contact - displays information and contact form
++ /Contact - displays information and contact form.

 ## Extra features
-+ Users can search for a product
++ Users can search for a product.
-+ Users can delete & edit products
++ Users can delete & edit products.
-+ react-dropzone was used for the purpose of being able to upload product images
++ react-dropzone was used for the purpose of being able to upload product images.
-+ Images are stored using cloudinary
++ Images are stored using cloudinary.
-+ use of the JSON local storage
++ use of the JSON local storage.
-+ react-moment is used to display the date the review was posted
++ react-moment is used to display the date the review was posted.
-+ Routes in a navbar for easy naviagtion between pages
++ Routes in a navbar for easy naviagtion between pages.

 ## Independent learning.

-+ I learned how to implement routing
++ I learned how to implement routing.
-+ I learned how to use react-drop with cloudinary for the purpose of uploading product pictures
++ I learned how to use react-drop with cloudinary for the purpose of uploading product pictures.
-+ I learned how to use and implement JSON local storage
++ I learned how to use and implement JSON local storage.
-+ I also added a search function
++ I also added a search function.
-+
-+
++ I learned some basic styling and I tried to use react-fontawesome for extra styling and better buttons but I didn't have time to do more styling.

 [image1]: ./model.png
 [image2]: ./diagram.png